-If you’re wondering how to polish concrete, Glossy Floors has created (And will continue to update) a comprehensive concrete polishing guide so you can better understand what it takes to polish concrete floors.
+If you’re wondering how to polish concrete, Glossy Floors has created (And will continue to update) our comprehensive concrete polishing guide so you can better understand what it takes to polish concrete floors.
 Be sure to check out our Facebook Page.

 Concrete that has an existing material (Epoxy or carpet for instance) will need to be removed and once removed, there will usually be an adhesive (Carpet, black mastic, adhesive, etc.) present that will need to be removed using a mechanical floor prep machine that uses metal abrasive diamonds.
 If the aggregate in the concrete is to be exposed, the burnish that exists from the original pour will need to be removed as well.
-Yes, this is how to polish concrete.
-It’s a little harder than most people realize.
+This is how to polish concrete.
+It’s a little more complex than most people realize.

 There are many different types of polished concrete finishes, but we will focus on the main (Most widely used) polishing process in this article.
 The polishing process includes five specific steps.

 If any concrete repairs are needed, this is the best time to get them completed.
-Once they have been cleaned out, the holes are filled and ground down level, tack strip holes fro carpet are filled and ground level with the existing concrete, cracks are managed, etc.
+Once they have been cleaned out, the holes are filled and ground down level, tack strip holes from carpet are filled and ground level with the existing concrete, cracks are managed, etc.

 If there is an epoxy or glue on the floor, the process becomes a little more involved, but for the sake of this article, the first step of the concrete polishing process involves grinding the concrete with one of the following grits: 6 ~ 18/20 ~ 30/40 ~ 60/80 ~ 120.
 PCD’s would be used to aide in glue removal, but we’ll save that for a different article.
 Right now we’re just concentrating on the very basics of how to polish concrete.

-After we complete the initial grinding process using our metal diamonds, we use a 50 grit transitional diamond pad.
+After we complete the initial grinding process using our metal diamonds, we use a 30 or 50 grit transitional diamond pad.
 This pad helps in the transition between the metal diamonds and the resin diamonds.
 It also helps remove any remaining scratches.

-Once the transitional diamonds are completed, we begin using either our 50 or 100 grit resin pads and continue using the 200 grit.
+Once the transitional diamonds are completed, we begin using either our 50 or 100 grit transitionals and continue using the 200 grit.

 Apply Stains and Densifier

 If applying stains, we apply them after we complete the 200 grit resin step.
 We’ve been known to stain and densify after our 400 grit as well.
 Densifying and staining is part of knowing how to polish concrete and, while not hard, can be disastrous if not done correctly.

 After removing a thin layer of concrete, the concrete itself becomes weak and soft.
 Applying a concrete densifier will help harden the concrete once again.
 After the stain has dried (If using concrete stain) we apply the concrete densifier, keeping the slab wet anywhere from 20-30 minutes.
 Sometimes a second coat of concrete densifier is used.
-While this is how to polish concrete, everyone does it slightly different.
+While this is how to polish concrete, everyone does it a little differently.